ntno/aws-exam-prep/sqs-sns.md

 ## SQS - simple queue service
 ## SNS - simple notification service

-sns guarantees message delivery to sqs (but there can be duplicates)
+*sns guarantees message delivery to sqs (but there can be duplicates)*

+* 10 million subscriptions per topic
+* 100,000 topics per account
+  * higher limits by request
+* NO limit to # of queues

 once component receives message, it will become invisible for 30 seconds (default VisibilityTimeout).  after that time it becomes visible again to other components unless it is deleted using DeleteMessage